bsaisudh/beginner_tutorials/README.md

 * Ubuntu 16.04
 * Google test framework

 ## ROS installation

-ROS Kinetic is needed for tis tutorial.
+ROS Kinetic is needed for this tutorial.
 Visit the [ROS Kinetic installation](http://wiki.ros.org/kinetic/Installation) page and follow the steps.

+## Gtest installation

+Gtest is needed for this tutorial.
+Visit the [Gtest Installation](http://wiki.ros.org/gtest) page and follow the steps.

 ## ROS package dependencies